Code of Conduct

 Coaches

 Coaches are the role models for our youth and will make an impression on the players for years to come.
 Coaches must demonstrate good sportsmanship on and off the field.
 “Coach” represents and symbolizes a leadership role in our community and a representative of EYAA at all competitions.
+You can read the full Code of Conduct for coaches here.
 Coaches are expected to:

 Players